 for $f$ where $\wmin=\min_jw_j$ and $U=\wmax/\wmin$.
 Values outside this range will be mapped to keys $-1$ and $\ceil{n\ln(nU\ln n)}$.
-The remaining items will be mapped to the integer key $\floor{f(r,w_i)}$.
-We then perform integer sorting on the truncated keys and apply comparison based sorting to the resulting buckets of items with the same integer keys.
+The remaining items will be mapped to the integer key $\floor{f(R,w_i)}$.
+We then perform integer sorting on the truncated keys and apply comparison-based sorting to the resulting buckets of items with the same integer keys.

 \begin{theorem} Problem \PPerm can be solved in the work and span needed for integer sorting of $n$ items with keys from the range $0..\Oh{n\ln(nU)}$. \end{theorem} \begin{proof} The main proof obligation is to show that buckets have constant expected occupancy regardless of the weight distribution.
-First note that $f$ can be written as $n(\ln(-\ln r)+\ln(n\wmax/w_i))$.
-The factor $n$ just scales the bucket size.
-The two terms multiplied with $n$ separate the influence of the uniform variate $r$ and of the weights.
-This means that the weight term just shifts the distribution produced by the term $\ln(-\ln(r))$, \ie the overall distribution is a mix of shifted versions of the same distribution -- one for each weight value.
+First note that $f$ can be written as $n(\ln(-\ln R)+\ln(n\wmax/w_i))$.
+The factor $n$ scales the bucket size.
+The two terms multiplied with $n$ separate the influence of the uniform variate $R$ and of the weights.
+This means that the weight term just shifts the distribution produced by the term $\ln(-\ln(R))$, \ie the overall distribution is a mix of shifted versions of the same distribution -- one for each weight value.
 This means that the maximum bucket occupancy is maximized if all weights are the same.
-Let us ignore the scaling factor $n$ and the shift for now and concentrate on the mapping $g(r)=\ln(-\ln r)$.
-The value of $r$ needed to produce a value $x$ is $e^{-e^x}$.
-The value of $r$ needed to produce a value $x+\delta$ is $e^{-e^{x+\delta}}$.
+Let us ignore the scaling factor $n$ and the shift for now and concentrate on the mapping $g(R)=\ln(-\ln R)$.
+The value of $R$ needed to produce a value $x$ is $e^{-e^x}$.
+The value of $R$ needed to produce a value $x+\delta$ is $e^{-e^{x+\delta}}$.
 Hence, the probability to produce a value in $[x,x+\delta]$ is $e^{-e^x}-e^{-e^{x+\delta}}$.
 In other words, the probability density is maximized at $x$ when the derivative of $e^{-e^x}$ is minimized.
 Using calculus, it can be shown that this is the case at $x=0$.
 Hence, the probability that an item is mapped to a bucket is bounded by the width of the bucket times $e^{-e^0}=1/e$.
 Taking the scaling factor $n$ into account now, we see that the bucket width is $1/n$, yielding a probability of $\leq 1/(ne)$ for any item to be mapped to any particular bucket.
 Hence, the occupancy of any bucket is bounded by a binomial distribution with success probability $\leq 1/(ne)$ and $n$ trials, \ie with an expected occupancy of $1/e$.
 The proof of Ref. \cite{MehSanPar} for the uniform case transfers for the cost of sorting the buckets with overall work $\Oh{n}$.
 The span for that part is $\Oh{\log n}$ with high probability.
 This can easily be shown using Chernoff bounds. \end{proof}